-for previous (reverse)/next (fast forward) strong station or CD track.
+(reverse)/next (fast forward) strong station or CD track.

 MP3: Press to select directories.
-Turn the control to select the previous/next track.
+Turn the right control knob to select the previous/next track.
+Press ▼ to advance to the next directory (album).
+Press ▲ to select the previous directory (album).